Kabul: Air

-Hamid Karzai International Airport (Kabul International Airport) was located 25 km from the centre of Kabul, which had always served as the country's main airport.
-It was a hub to Ariana Afghan Airlines, the national carrier of Afghanistan, as well as private airlines such as Afghan Jet International, East Horizon Airlines, Kam Air, Pamir Airways, and Safi Airways.
+Kabul International Airport is located 25 km from the centre of Kabul.
+It is a hub to Ariana Afghan Airlines, the national carrier of Afghanistan, as well as private airlines such as Afghan Jet International, East Horizon Airlines, Kam Air, Pamir Airways, and Safi Airways.
 Regional airlines such as Air India, SpiceJet, flydubai, Emirates, Gulf Air, Mahan Air, Pakistan International Airlines, Turkish Airlines and others also had regularly scheduled flights to the airport.
-A new international terminal was built by the government of Japan and began operation in 2008.

 Road

 The AH76 highway (or Kabul-Charikar Highway) connected Kabul north towards Charikar, Pol-e Khomri and Mazar-i-Sharif (310 km away), with leading roads to Kunduz (250 km away).
 The AH77 highway went west towards Bamiyan Province (150 km away) and Chaghcharan in the central mountains of Afghanistan.
 To the south-west, the Kabul-Ghazni Highway went to Ghazni (130 km away) and Kandahar (460 km away).
 To the south, the Kabul-Gardez Highway connected it to Gardez (100 km away) and Khost.
 To the east, the Kabul-Jalalabad Highway went to Jalalabad (120 km away) and across the border to Peshawar.

 Much of the road network in downtown Kabul consisted of square or circle intersections (char-rahi).
 The main square in the city was Pashtunistan Square (named after Pashtunistan), which had a large fountain in it and was located adjacent to the presidential palace, the Central Bank, and other landmarks.
 The Massoud Circle was located by the U.S. Embassy and had the road leading to the airport.
 In the old city, Sar-e Chawk roundabout was at the center of Maiwand Road (Jadayi Maiwand).
 Once all roads led to it, and in the 16th century was called the "navel of Kabul".
 In the Shahr-e Naw district there were several major intersections: Ansari, Haji Yaqub, Quwayi Markaz, Sedarat, and Turabaz Khan.
 The latter, named after Turabaz Khan, connected Flower Street and Chicken Street.
 There were also two major intersections in western Kabul: the Deh Mazang Circle and Kote Sangi.
 Salang Watt was the main road to the north-west, whereas Asamayi Watt and Seh Aqrab (also called Sevom Aqrab) was the main road to western Kabul.